konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 Test and debug!

 * add more default dataset types: class and school level variants, ...
-* build the MSI for IQS software center
 * split application core and UI in separate assemblies to possibly switch to AvaloniaUI
 * create an automated test suite for a wider range of published trustful coefficients from known data (PIRLS, PISA school level, ...) that conducts realistic workflows
 * refactoring of data table creation and management OR switch from BIFIEsurvey to a specialized R package for LSAnalyzer